fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 categories: [Cloud, Azure, Data Engineering]
 ---

+We are going to talk about two main storage resources found in Azure: the storage account and the Azure SQL.
+The first provides to the user a unique space to store all kind of data.
+The second, a kind of SQL Server in the cloud, provides different solutions to deploy SQL relational databases.
+By going through these two solutions we are going to catch the specific features and options of each service and catch the recommended procedure to deploy them in a secure and scalable way.

 ## The storage account

 A storage account provides a unique namespace in Azure for your data.
 It supports blobs (including data lake storage Gen2), queue, table store and Azure files.
 Each object that you store in Azure Storage has an address that includes your **globally unique** storage account name.
 A combination of the account name and the Azure Storage blob endpoint forms the base address to access objects in your storage account.